tedk13/pui-website/content/docs/utilities/position.md

 {{% anchor name="Position" %}}

-To postion an element absolutely, set `pos-rel` on the parent element, and `pos-abs` to the absolutely positioned child.
-All of our position utilities are meant to be used (mostly) with pinning.
+To postion an element absolutely, set `pos-rel` on the parent element and `pos-abs` to child that you'd like to position absolute.
+Our position utilities are meant to be used (mostly) with pinning.

 {{< classes result="true" >}}
 {{< classes-row class="pos-rel" result="Position relative to the elements normal position.">}}